be0x686172/I_Learned_ThreeJS/README.md

 ## 💡 What I learned

-The hardest part of a coding project is not coding, but setting up its architecture.
+The hardest part of a coding project isn't coding, but implementing its architecture.
+You need to create scalable, maintainable, and easily debuggable code that's understandable to others, and where each class must be independent.

 <br>